 Founded in 1966, the Gonzaga Law Review encourages development of the law through scholarly criticism and analysis.
-For more than 40 years, it has published articles on the most current legal issues, providing a dependable research tool for practitioners and academics.
+For almost 50 years, it has published articles on the most current legal issues, providing a dependable research tool for practitioners and academics.

 The Law Review is held in high esteem by local and national communities, and is a member of the National Conference of Law Reviews.